appwilldev/AWLThemeManager/README.md

 Make sure you set the right value to the color.

-**Support reference** If you want to the same value to different color key, you can set the key of one color to another color, then AWLThemeManager will find the actual value of the color.
+**Support reference** If you want to set the same value to different color key, you can set the key of one color to another color, then AWLThemeManager will find the actual value of the color.

 #### Define Font
 The format of font is :